Ohio Automation Mine Ventilation and Planning Software for Underground Sites

 The difference between MineVent and MineFire is that it requires more input, has more output, runs in real-time so that you can make changes while it is running or in a timetable before running and has three phases: steady state, non-steady state and the quasi-equilibrium.
 In theory, the Steady State should yield results similar to MineVent.
 However, MineVent is much better for Steady State ventilation and likely to be more accurate.

 MineFire can also be used to simulate ventilation networks changes such as resistance change, temperature and fan changes in real-time.

-Our MineSimU underground mine planning software creates many different detailed tonnage reports, timing maps, royalty reports and much more.
+Our MineSimU underground mine planning and scheduling software creates many different detailed tonnage reports, timing maps, royalty reports and much more.
 Monthly and daily scheduling are also available.

 It comprises features for longwall moves, area finish and machine shutdown, graphical calendar creation with automatic creation and holidays or certain days of the week off, shift exceptions, mining rate exceptions and is a complete mine planning simulation software package.
 Geological and quality data in grid format changes are easy to implement.

 Water flow simulation software